GridOPTICS/GOSS-Server/README.md

 You should now have the server running on your local system.
 In the startup log you should see the lines DEBUG Step: Starting Server Consumer and DEBUG Step: Server Consumer started, this means that it started successfully.

+See [Core Server Configuration](Core-Server-Config) in order to build your own custom configuraiton.